alerta/alerta-docs/_build/html/_sources/server.txt

 .. _RESTful: http://apigee.com/about/resources/webcasts/restful-api-design-second-edition
 .. _JSON: http://developers.squarespace.com/what-is-json/

 Alerts can be intercepted as they are received to modify, enhance or reject them using :ref:`pre-receive hooks <prereceive>`.
 Alerts can also be used to trigger actions in other systems after the alert has been processed using :ref:`post-receive hooks <postreceive>` or following an alert :ref:`status change <status_change>` for bi-directional integration.

-There are several :ref:`integrations <integrations>` with popular monitoring tools available and :ref:`webhooks <webhooks>` can be used to trivially integrate with AWS Cloudwatch, Pingdom, and PagerDuty.
+There are several :ref:`integrations <integrations>` with popular monitoring tools available and :ref:`webhooks <webhooks>` can be used to trivially integrate with AWS Cloudwatch, Pingdom, PagerDuty and many more.

 .. _event_processing: